mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 112 - Testing Private Methods/readme.md

   public function testConvert0ParsecsReturns0LightYears() {
     $this->assertEquals(0, (new ParsecsToLightYearsConverter)->convert(0));
   }
-    // we can add lots of tests and rely on this object
+    // You can add lots of tests and rely on this object
-    // So we don't need to test Star conversions.
+    // So we don't need to test Star conversions
-    // We can yet test Star public timeToReachLightToUs()
+    // You can't yet test Star public timeToReachLightToUs()
     // This is a simplified scenario
 }
 ```